 Work estimation has always been a problem in project management.
-To be more specific, the real pain is making a precise and realistic forecast of when you are going to finish the project and deliver value to your stakeholders.
+To be more specific, the real pain is making a precise and realistic forecast of when you will finish the project and deliver value to your stakeholders.

 Since the simulation was introduced in the middle of the 20th century, it has proven to be a very realistic way of presenting the probability of future events without shooting in the dark.

 The simulation will use a statistical equation that takes the throughput of a random day in the predefined past time frame and simulate several options of how many work items the team is likely to get done on a random day in the future.

-For example, you can take the throughput data of your team’s Kanban board for the last month (e.g April) and make a probabilistic prediction on how many tasks they will be able to finish in May.
+For example, you can take the throughput data of your team’s Kanban board for the last month (e.g., April) and make a probabilistic forecast on how many tasks they will be able to finish in May.
 Let’s say that on April 2nd, your team had a throughput of 20 tasks.

 Similarly to the cycle time scatter plot, the prognosis comes in the form of percentiles.
-The chart will show you the results of the simulation and how likely you are to achieve a certain throughput level.
+The chart will show you the simulation results and how likely you are to achieve a certain throughput level.
 Logically, with a greater number of finished tasks, the percentile of certainty will be dropping.

 The mechanism is the same, but instead of showing you how many work items you are to expect by a date of your choice, here the simulation tells you how fast you are likely to finish a specific number of tasks on your Kanban board.

 This can be especially useful when you are running a portfolio Kanban, have already broken down your work into a precise number of tasks, and wish to know when can you realistically expect your team to be done with them.